exogen/graphbrainz/schema.md

     after: String
     first: Int

-    # The MBID of an Area to which the entity is linked.
+    # The MBID of an area to which the entity is linked.
     area: MBID

-    # The MBID of an Artist to which the entity is linked.
+    # The MBID of an artist to which the entity is linked.
     artist: MBID

-    # The MBID of a Label to which the Release is linked.
+    # The MBID of a label to which the release is linked.
     label: MBID

-    # The MBID of a Track that is included in the Release.
+    # The MBID of a track that is included in the release.
     track: MBID

-    # The MBID of an Artist that appears on a Track in the
+    # The MBID of an artist that appears on a track in the
-    # release, but is not included in the credits for the Release itself.
+    # release, but is not included in the credits for the release itself.
     trackArtist: MBID

-    # The MBID of a Recording to which the entity is linked.
+    # The MBID of a recording to which the entity is linked.
     recording: MBID

-    # The MBID of a Release Group to which the entity is linked.
+    # The MBID of a release group to which the entity is linked.
     releaseGroup: MBID
   ): ReleaseConnection